xpack/web-jekyll/pages/metadata/xsvd.md

 ---
-title: The XSVD format
+title: The xPack SVD Definitions
-permalink: /xsvd/files/xsvd-json/
+permalink: /metadata/xsvd/

+summary: The metadata used to describe peripheral registers.

 date: 2017-10-10 20:00:00 +0300